RexManglicmot/Lung-Cancer-Survival-Analysis/Lung-Cancer-Survival-Analysis.md

 8. Appendix
 9. Inspiration for this project

-A special acknowledgement to Loprinzo CL. et al.[^7] for their lung cancer research and also in providing this dataset in the survival package.
+A special acknowledgement to Loprinzo CL. et al.[^8] for their lung cancer research and also in providing this dataset in the survival package.
+Special acknowledgement to the 228 advanced lung cancer patients in the study.

 The raw dataset attributes are: